SkoolNotes/Taproot/2020JAP201/KBxGRME.md

 Eventually, we opened the box, and i received 6 jars of pickles.
 I love pickles.
 In quarantine, we were unable to buy pickles for months.
+I was very happy, and gave everyone some of my pickles to enjoy.